 Do you have a flower garden that desperately needs a makeover?
 Or, perhaps your flower garden is just overgrown and needs help.
-Maybe you inherited a complete weed pit from previous owners of your home.
-Perhaps it’s just a mish mash jumble of a garden that needs some TLC.
+Maybe you inherited a complete weed pit from the previous owners of your home.
+Perhaps it’s just a mish-mash jumble of a garden that needs some TLC.
 Maybe it was once a great garden, but now trees have grown up and what was once a sunny spot is now a shady spot.
-No matter what your situation, we’re going to get you started on your way to having a flower garden you can be proud of with these tips on how to makeover your flower garden.
+No matter what your situation, we’re going to get you started on your way to having an outdoor space you can be proud of with these tips on how to makeover your flower garden.

-We have lived in our current home for just over three years.
-It’s a little fixer upper just perfect for empty nesters.
-When we purchased the home, we knew the yard and gardens needed more fixing up than the inside of the house.
+When we purchased our fixer-upper home several years ago, we knew the yard and gardens needed more fixing up than the inside of the house.
 Truthfully, the outside interested me more than the inside.
-The yard is one-half acre with lots of gardens that were overgrown with invasive perennials and just full of weeds.
-Over the past three summers, I have been renovating those flower garden spaces and adding more gardens.
+The yard is one-half acre with lots of gardens (both in the front yard and back yard) that were overgrown with invasive perennials, they were full of weeds and there was a hodgepodge of various flowering plants.
+Over the years, I have renovated those flower garden spaces and added a new flower bed or two.
 As always, I’m writing from my own experience.

 This post contains affiliate links.
 If you click on